Asking prices for British homes hit highest on record in May

 LONDON Asking prices for homes in Britain hit a new record high in May, adding to concerns about the speed at which the housing market is growing.

-Asking prices rose 3.6 percent in the four weeks to May 10 - the biggest ever increase for this period - to an average of 272,003 pounds ($456,900).
+Asking prices rose 3.6 percent in the four weeks to May 10 - the biggest ever increase for this period - to an average of 272,003 pounds.
 They were up 8.9 percent from a year ago, the highest annual rate since October 2007.

 "May is a traditionally bullish price rise month, though this year's 3.6 percent jump beats the previous May high of 3.2 percent set in 2002," said Miles Shipside, Rightmove director.